CedricNtwari/budget-explorer/README.md

 - **Integration Tests:** Verify that different parts of the system work together correctly, such as user authentication, data handling, and map integration.
 - **User Interface (UI) Tests:** Ensure the application renders correctly on various devices and screen sizes, and that interactive elements like buttons and forms function as expected.

-For a detailed breakdown of all test cases, including expected results and test execution, please refer to the [TESTING.md](./TESTING.md) file.
+For detailed test case breakdowns, including expected results and test execution, refer to the [TESTING.md](./TESTING.md) file.

 6. **Version Control:** Git, GitHub

 7. **Deployment:**

-Deploy on a cloud platform Heroku. https://budget-explorer-b9fdc935d3db.herokuapp.com/
+The application is deployed on Heroku: Budget Explorer on [Heroku](https://budget-explorer-b9fdc935d3db.herokuapp.com/).

 ### Example Blog Post Data for testing purposes